 During courtship, the female goshawk builds the nest or repairs an existing nest, sometimes with help from the male.
 Goshawks often reuse nests from previous years or appropriate nests of other accipiters.
 Working for an hour or so in the morning, she gathers sticks from the forest floor or breaks them off trees near the nest site, carefully choosing material less than an inch across and carrying the sticks in her beak.
 Once constructed, the birds line the nest bowl with tree bark and greenery, and may continue adding fresh green material throughout the nesting period.
 Finished nests measure 3–4 feet long, 1.6–2.2 feet wide, and nearly 2 feet high.
 The interior cup of the nest is about 9 inches in diameter and 3 inches deep.

 Northern Goshawks alternate short flights with brief stops at elevated perches as they search for birds and small mammals in the forest, and cruise along forest edges or over shrub habitat seeking prey.
 They glide quickly and silently, striking unwary quarry feet first.
 If detected, these reckless hunters fly at high speeds in pursuit of fleeing prey, maneuvering through the forest using their long tail as a rudder, crashing through brush and even chasing a potential meal into the water if necessary.
 Northern Goshawks also occasionally stalk prey on foot.
 They can capture mammals such as snowshoe hares more than twice their weight.
 Breeding pairs perform a sky dance as part of their courtship, with the male diving at the female high above the forest canopy or chasing her through the trees.
 Pairs often then fly together in an undulating glide above the trees—one of the few times they are relatively easy to spot.
 Breeding pairs copulate quickly and often (sometimes more than 500 times per clutch), with frequency peaking 30-40 days prior to laying eggs and again just before and during egg laying.
 Once the chicks hatch, males provide the bulk of the food while females guard the nest site.
 Although otherwise secretive, Northern Goshawks can be fierce and vocal when defending their nestlings, and will attack human intruders and kill neighboring raptors they perceive as threats, including owls and hawks.Back to top

 Northern Goshawks are widespread but uncommon, and their secretive nature makes it hard to estimate population trends.
 The North American Breeding Bird Survey indicates populations on the continent declined between 1966 and 2015.
 Partners in Flight estimates the global breeding population at 400,000, with 27% spending part of the year in Canada, 23% in the U.S., and 1% in Mexico.
 Northern Goshawk rates an 11 on the Conservation Concern Score and is not on the 2016 State of North America's Birds' Watch List.
 Goshawks were once shot and trapped because they were seen as a threat to domestic poultry.
 In the 1930s, Pennsylvania and other states paid hunters a $5 bounty for each goshawk they killed.
 An amendment to the Migratory Bird Treaty Act extended protection to raptors in 1972.
 Today, timber harvest is the main threat to breeding goshawks, which depend on mature trees and forests with relatively intact canopies for nesting and foraging.
 Goshawks appear to favor larger tracts of forests.
 Nesting birds are sensitive to logging activities such as building roads, and loading and skidding felled trees.
 The U.S. Forest Service includes the goshawk on its “Sensitive Species” list for many regions; this requires that proposed management activities, such as logging, consider potential impacts on goshawks.
 Falconers have trained Northern Goshawks as hunting partners for more than 2,000 years.
 State and federal rules regulate the number of wild goshawks taken for falconry through a strict permit process.
 The impact of falconry on wild North American goshawk populations is thought to be minimal.
 Back to top

 Audubon, J. J. 1834.
-Ornithological Biography, or an Account of the Habits of the Birds of the United States of America, Volume II, p.
-242. A & C Black.
+Ornithological biography, or an account of the habits of the birds of the United States of America.
+Vol. 2.
+Edinburgh, Scotland: A. & C. Black.

-Crossley, R., J. Ligouri, and B. Sullivan.
-2013.
+Crossley, R., J. Liguori, and B. Sullivan.
+(2013).
 The Crossley ID Guide: Raptors.
-Princeton University Press, Princeton, NJ.
+Princeton University Press, New Jersery, USA.

-Sauer, J. R., J. E. Hines, J.E.
-Fallon, K. L. Pardieck, D.J.
-Ziolkowski, Jr., and W. A. Link.
-2016.
-The North American Breeding Bird Survey, Results and Analysis 1966–2015, Version 01.30.2015.
-USGS Patuxent Wildlife Research Center, Laurel, MD.
+Sauer, J. R., D. K. Niven, J. E. Hines, D. J. Ziolkowski, Jr., K. L. Pardieck, J. E. Fallon, and W. A. Link (2017).
+The North American Breeding Bird Survey, Results and Analysis 1966–2015.
+Version 2.07.2017.
+USGS Patuxent Wildlife Research Center, Laurel, MD, USA.